 Louwman Group, one of the largest automotive companies in Europe, is innovative and ambitious.
 The family business wants to be able to adequately respond to the rapidly changing trends in the mobility world with new revenue models.
 The implementation of Board supports this ambition with improved processes for integrated planning, consolidation, and tax reporting.

 Louwman Group is one of the largest automotive companies in Europe, with more than 90,000 car sales per year.
 The family business, founded in 1923, is active in the Netherlands, Sweden, Belgium, Denmark, and the Czech Republic.
-The focus is on mobility with a wide range of activities: importer and dealer of, among others, Toyota, Lexus, Suzuki, Morgan, and McLaren, but also lease and financing activities, Auto.nl, Fietsvoordeelshop, car-sharing company WeGo and mobility aids in healthcare.
+They focus on mobility with a wide range of activities, such as importers and dealers of, for example: Toyota, Lexus, Suzuki, Morgan and McLaren.
+But also on lease and financing activities such as Auto.nl, Fietsvoordeelshop, car-sharing company WeGo and mobility aids in healthcare.

 Automating the tax processes is only one part of a more extensive program, in which several finance processes are optimized.
 In a phased approach, the program started with implementing the consolidation and tax processes in Board.
 Next, the planning and forecasting processes will be implemented as well.

 The tax reporting processes are automated using the Board Tax template.
 This template, based on best practices, was developed by the tax specialists of Taxvibes.

 A significant advantage of automating the tax reports is that the Tax template and the financial reports use the same platform.
 This way, one data source is used for both the consolidation and the tax reports.